william-masdon-oracle/ai-gpu-solutions/Agent_workflow_on_OKE/own_workflow/own_workflow.md

        </copy>
     ```

-Follwing these steps, you will be able to setup from zero an Agent Workflow scenario using Llama3 as main agent, CodeLlama as the code agent and CuOpt as the optimization agent.
+Following these steps, you will be able to setup from zero an Agent Workflow scenario using Llama3 as main agent, CodeLlama as the code agent and CuOpt as the optimization agent.
-If you want to use other models the code gives this posibility but you will need to change the prompts context and to add any additional steps for that might be required by different models.
+If you want to use other models the code gives this possibility but you will need to change the prompts context and to add any additional steps for that might be required by different models.

 ## Acknowledgements